 For that reason, pet supply manufacturers make syringe-shaped pill dispensers that let you load a pill and essentially shoot it down your cat’s throat.
 While it may seem a bit cruel, letting them refuse the medicine will often be the greater of two evils.

-Liquid medications will similarly use a syringe.
-Be sure to be precise when measuring each dose, and clean the syringe thoroughly between uses.
+Liquid medications use a syringe similarly.
+Be sure to be precise when measuring each dose and clean the syringe thoroughly between uses.

 Final Thoughts on Getting Your Kitty Pain Relief